The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 When these eleven deployments are placed side by side, a great Quranic principle becomes visible.

-The Quran does not repeat Hud because it lacks new stories.
-It redistributes Hud because a single prophet contains multiple laws, and no surah needs all of them at once.
+The Quran does not return to Hud (peace be upon him) out of a lack of new stories.
+It redistributes Hud (peace be upon him) because a single prophet contains multiple laws, and none of the surahs studied here needs all of them at once.

-Al-A’raf needs Hud to dismantle names carrying no authority.
+Al-A’raf needs Hud (peace be upon him) to dismantle names carrying no authority.
 Surah Hud needs him as a station of vertical trust under collective threat.
-Ibrahim needs ‘Ad as a link in the chain of historical refusals.
-Ash-Shu’ara’ needs Hud as the unsalaried prophetic word against the civilization of spectacular signs.
+Ibrahim (peace be upon him) needs ‘Ad as a link in the chain of historical refusals.
+Ash-Shu’ara’ needs Hud (peace be upon him) as the unsalaried prophetic word against the civilization of spectacular monuments.
 Fussilat needs ‘Ad as a proximate precedent: rejected clarification, then shock.
-Al-Ahqaf needs Hud as prophet of the vestige, reread from after the fact.
+Al-Ahqaf needs Hud (peace be upon him) as prophet of the vestige, reread from after the fact.
 Adh-Dhariyat needs ‘Ad as a cosmic sign condensed into wind.
 An-Najm needs ‘Ad as a line within the acting sovereignty of God.
 Al-Qamar needs ‘Ad as the threshold where warning becomes event.
 Al-Haqqah needs ‘Ad as pure impact, without mediation.
-Al-Fajr needs ‘Ad as deceptive imperial architecture, surveilled by God.
+Al-Fajr needs ‘Ad as deceptive architecture of power, watched by God.

-Sometimes Hud speaks to break the prestige of names.
+Sometimes Hud (peace be upon him) speaks to break the prestige of names.
 Sometimes he stands as a column of trust amid the crowd.
 Sometimes he becomes a simple precedent.
 Sometimes all that remains of his file is a wind, or emptied bodies, or voiceless dwellings, or monumental pillars suddenly exposed as illusion.

 This is not a defect of repetition.
 It is the Quran’s very method.
 The Quran does not preserve prophets as closed biographies.
 It deploys them as reserves of laws.